Eiffel (programming language): Background

 Eiffel was originally developed by Eiffel Software, a company founded by Bertrand Meyer.
 Object-Oriented Software Construction contains a detailed treatment of the concepts and theory of the object technology that led to Eiffel's design.

 The design goal behind the Eiffel language, libraries, and programming methods is to enable programmers to create reliable, reusable software modules.
 Eiffel supports multiple inheritance, genericity, polymorphism, encapsulation, type-safe conversions, and parameter covariance.
 Eiffel's most important contribution to software engineering is design by contract (DbC), in which assertions, preconditions, postconditions, and class invariants are employed to help ensure program correctness without sacrificing efficiency.

 Eiffel's design is based on object-oriented programming theory, with only minor influence of other programming paradigms or concern for support of legacy code.
 Eiffel formally supports abstract data types.
 Under Eiffel's design, a software text should be able to reproduce its design documentation from the text itself, using a formalized implementation of the "Abstract Data Type".

 Implementations and environments

 EiffelStudio is an integrated development environment available under either an open source or a commercial license.
-It offers an object-oriented environment for software engineering.
+It offers an object-oriented environment for software engineering, compiling to either C or .NET.
 EiffelEnvision is a plug-in for Microsoft Visual Studio that allows users to edit, compile, and debug Eiffel projects from within the Microsoft Visual Studio IDE.
 Five other open source implementations are available: "The Eiffel Compiler" tecomp; Gobo Eiffel; SmartEiffel, the GNU implementation, based on an older version of the language; LibertyEiffel, based on the SmartEiffel compiler; and Visual Eiffel.

 Several other programming languages incorporate elements first introduced in Eiffel.
 Sather, for example, was originally based on Eiffel but has since diverged, and now includes several functional programming features.
 The interactive-teaching language Blue, forerunner of BlueJ, is also Eiffel-based.
 The Apple Media Tool includes an Eiffel-based Apple Media Language.